HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 Now let's celebrate the first year of the [Native Lazy Loading](https://addyosmani.com/blog/lazy-loading/) API, which at the time of publishing already has over [72%](https://caniuse.com/loading-lazy-attr) browser support.
 This new API can be used to defer the load of below-the-fold iframes and images on the page until the user scrolls near them.
 This can reduce data usage, memory usage, and helps speed up above-the-fold content.
 Opting-in to lazy load is as simple as adding `loading=lazy`  on `<iframe>` or `<img>` elements.

 {{ figure_markup(
-  caption="Percentage of pages using native lazy loading.", content="4.02%", classes="big-number",
+  caption="The percent of pages using native lazy loading.", content="4.02%", classes="big-number", sheets_gid="2039808014",
-  sheets_gid="2039808014",